 Layer your clothing appropriately to avoid being cold.
 Layers that are too hot will make you sweat, then when the temperatures drop that sweat freezes and makes you cold.
 But not having enough clothing can also leave you shivering outdoors.
 The best way to be comfortable in colder outdoor weather is to wear layers that are versatile to changing temperatures.
 Look for products that use merino wool blends for maximum warmth and breathability.

-Wear this: Climber Melissa Arnot notably wore the Tasc Performance Elevation base layers on her sixth ascent of Mount Everest earlier this year.
+Climber Melissa Arnot notably wore the Tasc Performance Elevation base layers on her sixth ascent of Mount Everest.
 On that climb, she became the first American woman (and seventh woman ever) to summit the world's highest mountain without supplemental oxygen and survive.
 The Elevation base layers are engineered for all levels of activity and climates.
 Made from a blend of merino wool and bamboo these performance layers will not only help regulate your body temperature transitioning from daytime adventure to the campfire, but they will also stay stink-free (longer than others.)

 Eat High Fat High Protein Foods to Stay Warm